 Kentucky Roads - Misc.

-All photos courtesy H.B.
-Elkins except one.
+All remaining photos are courtesy H.B.
+Elkins.

 Warning: Hang Gliders?

 12 up, 12 across... four letter word for "grotto", extended monosyllable for "ooh".
 Somewhere in there is a man-made tunnel, but it sure looks natural.
 I question the wisdom of constructing a pitch-black tunnel that can't fit two cars/carriages/other conveyances past each other.

 The other half is in use as an ING AFFIC sign.

 It's spelled THIS SIDE OF MEDIAN, but it's pronounced PASS WITH CARE.
 Extra-delicious irony points for the DO NOT PASS sign immediately above.
 On KY 53 and KY 44.